Roundabout: Mini-roundabouts

 After developing the offside priority rule, Frank Blackmore, of the UK's Transport Research Laboratory, turned his attention to the possibility of a roundabout that could be built at sites lacking room for a conventional roundabout.

 Mini-roundabouts can incorporate a painted circle or a low dome but must be fully traversable by vehicles.
 Motorists can drive over them when there is no other traffic, but it is dangerous to do so otherwise.
 Once the practice is established it may be difficult to discourage.
 Mini-roundabouts use the same right-of-way rules as standard roundabouts but produce different driver behaviour.
 Mini-roundabouts are sometimes grouped in pairs (a double mini-roundabout) or in "chains", simplifying navigation of otherwise awkward junctions.
 In some countries road signs distinguish mini-roundabouts from larger ones.

 Mini-roundabouts are common in the UK, Ireland and Hong Kong (particularly on Hong Kong Island), as well as Irapuato in Mexico.

 In the UK and also in other jurisdictions that have adopted mini-roundabouts, to drive across the central disc or dome when it is practicable to avoid it is an offence.
 Vehicles are required to treat the painted circle as if it were a solid island and drive around it.
 Some local authorities paint double white lines around the circle to indicate this, but these require permission from the Secretary of State for Transport.
 The central dome also must be able to be overrun by larger vehicles.

-In the UK – and also in other highway jurisdictions – the maximum size for a mini roundabout is 28 metre (30 yard) ICD (inscribed circle diameter).
+In the UK – and also in other highway jurisdictions – the maximum size (inscribed circle diameter) for a mini roundabout is 28 metres (30 yards).